mwiget/f5xc-rosa-lab/README.md

     This requires an existing delegated domain present in your F5 XC tenant, which the chosen FQDN is a subomdain.
     See [Domain Delegation](https://docs.cloud.f5.com/docs/how-to/app-networking/domain-delegation) for details.

-4. Deploy f5-demo-httpd on the cluster and publish it via Openshift ingress operator to the Internet: Folder [east_west_lb](east_west_lb)
+4. Deploy f5-demo-httpd on the cluster as frontend and backend (separate namespaces) and publish frontend via Openshift ingress operator to the Internet: Folder [east_west_lb](east_west_lb).
+Backend service is connected to frontend via F5 XC LB/origin pool.

     No prerequisites regarding delegated domain, as the service is published at <service_name>.apps.<cluster_name>.*.p1.openshiftapps.com.